WHITE-HAT999/testtttt/README.md

 	}
 }

-local siriusSettings = {
+local controSettings = {
 	{
 		name = 'General',
-		description = 'The general settings for Contro, from simple to VERY COMPLEX features.', color = Color3.new(0.117647, 0.490196, 0.72549),
+		description = 'The general settings for Contro, from simple to unique features.', color = Color3.new(0.72549, 0.490196, 0.117647),
 		minimumLicense = 'Free',
 		categorySettings = {
 			{